 Some of the South African Students studying at the university, were also taking some of the courses and living with us.
 This really helped as they gave us essential advice and often helped us with getting around, buying things we may need and eating at the best places in town.
 It also helped with the course as well, none of the students were shy about voicing their own opinions and sharing their experiences and views.
 This not only help with us getting a better understanding of the political history and context, but also of the healthcare system.

 Housekeeping things: I travelled via Emirates as it was the cheapest I could find, but that also meant taking 2 planes, and doing a layover in Dubai (which I had never been to, so I didn’t mind).
-That however, meant the total flight time was over 20 hours and I was exhausted by the end of the Trip.
+That however, meant the total flight time was over 20 hours and I was exhausted by the end of the Trip, and for a few days afterwards.
 Lots of airline go to Cape Town, so finding a flight there will not be hard.
 On the Stellenbosch side, I was picked up from the Airport and dropped off by students from the university, which really helped as they both gave good advice on the way there and back, had good music and it was only me being picked up so it was a very comfortable drive.